-Although students will not receive credit for courses from which they withdraw, the credit hours that would have been accumulated upon completion of the course are added to the student's total of "attempted hours".Drop and withdrawal requests may be submitted in the following ways: students may drop and withdraw online via myWings, complete a form at One Stop Student Services, send a letter (postmarked by the deadline date), or send a faxed request.
-Requests to drop and withdraw cannot be accepted via telephone or e-mail.
+Although students will not receive credit for courses from which they withdraw, the credit hours that would have been accumulated upon completion of the course are added to the student's total of "attempted hours".Students may drop and withdraw online via myWings or in person at One-Stop Student Services with photo identification.
+Requests to drop and withdraw cannot be accepted via telephone or email.
 In certain cases, authorization from another department on campus may be required before the withdrawal request can be processed.
 In such cases, mailed or faxed withdrawal requests cannot be processed.It is recommended that students in the following categories discuss their decision to withdraw as it may have negative implications.

 The course schedule can be viewed online here.